 Best Time For Snowfall In Munich

 The ideal time to witness snowfall in Munich is during December.
 Does it snow in Munich in January?
 Yes, it does.
 On average, 13 out of 31 days in Munch are snowy days.
 However, the snow does not last for very long since the daytime temperatures are quite high.
 The minimum temperature usually falls a few degrees below freezing allowing it to snow.
 Does it snow in Munich in February?
 Not much.
-February onwards, snowfall in Munich, Germany decreases.
+February onwards, average snowfall in Munich, Germany decreases.
 Heavy snowfall in Munich is quite rare.

 Ideal Duration Of Staying In Munich